thunderbird/thundermail-deploy/README.md

 >
 > If you delete this service-linked role, and then need to create it again, you can use the same process to recreate the role in your account.
 When you create a DB instance, Amazon RDS creates the service-linked role for you again.

 Though one might expect this role to pop into existence when ACK tries to create a database, it does not.
-If the RDS ACK Controller logs show `400` errors from the API with a `Missing necessary credentials` error, it may be because the `AWSServiceRoleForRDS` IAM role has not been created, or has been deleted since it was initially created.
+Related to this project, this problem can also happen with Elasticache.

+There are three sure signs of this problem, demonstrated below.
+The examples given here are for RDS, but you can substitute Elasticache in if that's where your issue is.

+**The IAM role for your service does not exist.**

+Run:

+    aws iam get-role --role-name AWSServiceRoleForRDS

+If you get `aws: [ERROR]: An error occurred (NoSuchEntity) when calling the GetRole operation: The role with name AWSServiceRoleForRDS cannot be found.`, then this is your problem.

+**The RDS ACK Controller logs show `400`s.**

+Check the logs for the ACK Controller for the problem service to see if it reports `400` responses from the AWS API, with the `Missing necessary credentials` reason.

+**The custom resource status shows permission errors.**

+Run:

+    kubectl -n thundermail describe dbinstance stalwart-postgresql

+You have this problem if you see the following message in the status:

+    ServiceLinkedRoleNotFoundFault: This action cannot be completed due to insufficient permissions.

+**Resolution**

-To resolve this, you can create any database at all in RDS (the fastest way is the quick setup wizard) and then delete it.
-RDS should automatically create the IAM role when you create the database.
+To resolve this, you can create any database at all in RDS or cache in Elasticache and then delete it.
+The role should automatically be created when you create the resource.

 ### Debugging Per-Pod Security Group Issues